technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

 7. Select one of the conversation starters and it will fill your compose message box with the starter prompt, just waiting for you to hit "Enter".
 It is still only your assistant and will wait for you to take action.

     ![](./media/image37.png)

+8. Try answering the question and exploring the game that you developed.

+**Summary:**

+In this lab, we have learnt to build a declarative agent using the Teams Toolkit and test the agent’s functionality.